Francis-Calingo/ELECTIONS-CANADA-RESEARCH-PROJECT-Ilocano-Speakers-Canada/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-* Assumption 1 (ex: missing country records were for customers based in the US, and were re-coded to be US citizens)
+* Because data was not completely available for the newest electoral boundaries (i.e., 2023 represenation order), the last iteration of the boundaries (i.e., 2013 representation order) had to be used for calculations such as per-capita calculations.

 * Assumption 1 (ex: data for December 2021 was missing - this was imputed using a combination of historical trends and December 2020 data)